miriamposner/unix/getting_started_with_commandline.md

     cd Desk

 and then press the tab key.
 The terminal will autocomplete for you!
 Then press return.
-(It won't autocomplete if you just press** D**, however.
-That's because you're not being specific enough; you have both a Desktop folder and a Downloads folder.)
+(It won't autocomplete if you just press **D**, however.
+That's because you're not being specific enough; you have both a **D**esktop folder and a **D**ownloads folder.)

 The command **cd** stands for "change directory," and it will take you into the folder you specify.
 When we navigate around the file system that way, we say that we're using **relative paths** -- that is, they're relative to our position in the tree. **Absolute paths** start at the root and use slashes to indicate subfolders.
-The path you saw in the sixth step is an example of an absolute path.
+The path you saw in the sixth step, after you typed **pwd**, is an example of an absolute path.
 You can use either relative paths or absolute paths with the **cd** command.

 Once you've executed the **cd** command, you should be at your computer's desktop (or whichever folder you specified).
 You can tell because the name of the folder appears in the command prompt.